Hello and welcome to our website!

 Two weeks after my first primary win in 1990, I married the most beautiful and wonderful woman I'd ever met, María Elena.
 We have now been married for 24 years.
 It's gone by in a flash.

 We're also the proud parents of a nine-year old son Nicolás.
 The last nine years have gone by especially fast.
 It's amazing how fast a kid grows.
 Nicolás is hilarious and fun.
-Though he's only nine, he thinks he's already twenty-five.
+Though he's only ten, he thinks he's already twenty-five.

 In the state legislature I was able to get a lot done by sticking to two simple guidelines – (1) always put the needs of the people you represent ahead of any political concerns (or, as Speaker Pete Laney used to say "Vote your district") and (2) always be willing to work with anyone to solve a problem, regardless of party affiliation.

 I used my experience as a prosecutor to write laws to make them tougher on criminals, including passing Texas' "Life Without Parole" law and creating the state's DNA database which helps make sure the guilty are convicted and the innocent are set free.
 I also concentrated on helping victims of crime - including victims of domestic violence.